What do you think the biggest muscle group in your body is? Take some time to really think about it.

 3. Squeeze your left glute as you kick your leg back as far as you can.

 4. Return your left leg to its starting position and repeat this process by alternating sides for reps.

-We'll start with my favorite: barbell hip presses!
+We'll start with my favorite exercise for the gluteus maximus: barbell hip presses!
 Many of you may know of these as "hip thrusters".
 For this exercise, you'll need a barbell.

 1. Rest your upper back on a bench and sit on the ground with your legs extended.
 Your barbell should have some weight on either side, and be placed directly in front of your feet.